-In parallel with the second experiment, we performed reciprocal crosses to test the respective influence of the host genetic background, the bacterial population, the maternal effect of transmission, and drift on the wMelPop proliferation within flies (experiment #3).
-In order to jumble the host-Wolbachia associations, we made reciprocal crosses in 3 independent replicates with the Bolivia-MP1 line and USA-MP1 line from the first experiment.
-Then, to evaluate the stability of the infection pattern over generations, we measured the relative density of wMelPop (Figure 5A & 5B) and the average Octomom copy number per fly (Figure 5C & 5D) one generation after the final homogenizing cross, 13 generations and 25 generations post introgression (see Tables S6 & S7 for details).
+In the second set of experiments, we performed reciprocal crosses to test the respective influence of the host genetic background, the bacterial population, the maternal effect of transmission, and drift on the wMelPop proliferation within flies (experiment #3).
+In order to jumble the host-Wolbachia associations, we made reciprocal crosses in 3 independent replicates using the Bolivia-MP1 and USA-MP1 lines from the first experiment.
+Then, to evaluate the stability of the infection pattern over generations, we measured the relative density of wMelPop (Figures 5A & 5B) and the average Octomom copy number per Wolbachia per fly (Figures 5C & 5D) one generation after the final homogenizing cross, 13 generations and 25 generations post introgression (see Tables s6 & s7 for details).

-Just after the introgression event (t = 1), the relative density and the average Octomom copy number per Wolbachia differed significantly between the Bolivia(USA-MP1) replicate lines and the Bolivia-MP1 line (Linear regression model, experiment group effect on relative density: P = 0.016; experiment group effect on Octomom copy number: P = 4.19 x 10-07, see statistical details in Table s6), but not from the USA-MP1 line (Linear regression model, experiment group effect on relative density: P = 0.550; experiment group effect on Octomom copy number: P = 0.864 , see statistical details in Table s6).
+Just after the introgression event (t = 1), the relative density and the average Octomom copy number per Wolbachia differed significantly between the Bolivia(USA-MP1) replicate lines and the Bolivia-MP1 line (Linear regression model, experiment group effect on relative density: P = 0.047; experiment group effect on Octomom copy number: P = 4.88 x 10-09, see statistical details in Table s6), but not from the USA-MP1 line (Linear regression model, experiment group effect on relative density: P = 0.798; experiment group effect on Octomom copy number: P = 0.586, see statistical details in Table s6).
 In addition, the infection patterns of the Bolivia (USA-MP1) replicate lines did not differ significantly between them (see pairwise comparisons in Table s7).
-Similarly at the same timepoint, the relative density and the average Octomom copy number in the USA(Bolivia-MP1) replicate lines differed significantly from the USA-MP1 line (Linear regression model, experiment group effect on relative density P = 8.53 x 10-05; experiment group effect on Octomom copy number P = 2.20 x 10-16, see statistical details in Table s6) , but not from the Bolivia-MP1 line (Linear regression model, experiment group effect on relative density: P = 0.352; experiment group effect on Octomom copy number: P = 0.789, see statistical details in Table s6).
+Similarly at the same timepoint, the relative density and the average Octomom copy number per Wolbachia from the USA(Bolivia-MP1) replicate lines differed significantly from those from the USA-MP1 line (Linear regression model, experiment group effect on relative density P = 0.018; experiment group effect on Octomom copy number P = 6.31 x 10-08, see statistical details in Table s6) , but not from the Bolivia-MP1 line (Linear regression model, experiment group effect on relative density: P = 0.416; experiment group effect on Octomom copy number: P = 0.559, see statistical details in Table s6).
 In addition, the infection patterns of the USA(Bolivia-MP1) replicate lines did not differ significantly between them (see pairwise comparisons in Table s7).
 These results confirm an absence of control from the host on the establishment of the infection pattern and rather suggest a homogeneous symbiont transmission from the donor line.